 In 1998, The U.S. Green Building Council created the Leadership in Energy and Environmental Design (LEED) Green Building Rating System.
-This system provides a set of standards to follow when constructing environmentally sustainable buildings.
-This criteria is publicly reviewed by the membership organizations of the USGBC, and if all standards are met, that building then becomes LEED-certified.
-Individuals may take a LEED accreditation exam, and if they pass, they are considered an Accredited Professional (AP).
+This system provides a set of standards to follow when constructing environmentally-sustainable buildings.
+This criteria is publicly reviewed by the membership organizations of the USGBC and, if all standards are met, that building then becomes LEED-certified.
+Individuals may take an accreditation exam and, upon passing, can be considered an Accredited Professional (AP).

 Conserves energy & water

 Reduces waste sent to landfills